An overview of our subscriptions process

 This amount helps to run guiding nationally and in local areas.
 An annual subscription has been collected by units and sent to Girlguiding Headquarters since 1948.

-The annual subscription is paid by every member and is made up of the following costs:
+The annual subscription, or subs, is paid by every member.
+It's made up of the following costs:

-- The Association annual subscription amount – in 2020, this has been set by the Girlguiding board of trustees at £16 per member.
+- The Association annual subscription amount that goes towards national guiding – in 2020, this has been set by the Girlguiding board of trustees at £16 per member.

 - Amounts added by the district, division, county and country or region to help cover local running costs.

-The subscription amount payable by each member includes the Association amount – referred to as a 'levy' – and any levies added by the district, division, county and country or region.
+The subscription amount payable by each member includes the Association amount and any levies added by the district, division, county and country or region.

 Find out how we use the Association annual subscription at a national level.
 Your local commissioner can also tell you how levies collected in your area have been used to support local guiding.